25 Excellent Books You Will Love Reading About Hawaii

 Hawaii

-However, and sadly, its content—especially when it comes to multi-cultural relations—does not age well.
+However, sadly, its content—especially regarding multicultural relations—does not age well.
 The book also provides more coverage of the missionary settler and haole histories than the other books I read.

 3 Non-Fiction Recommendations